cis1951/Paint/README.md

 ```

 And we're done with wiring up the `drawing` binding!
 Try running the app now — you'll notice that you can save and reload drawings just like you'd expect from a typical file.

+## Bonus Step: Adding a Tool Picker

+If you've made it this far, great job!
+Now you may have noticed some code around related to a Tool Picker in the `ContentView` and original `CanvasView`.

+If you find yourself with extra time, to try to add a [`PKToolPicker`](https://developer.apple.com/documentation/pencilkit/pktoolpicker) to the app so you can control what pen you are drawing with (color, size, etc.).

+It should be pretty straightforward to add and doesn't require too much more code (you should only need to modify the `CanvasView` struct).
+If you want to see the completed version, check out the [`solution` branch](https://github.com/cis1951/Paint/tree/solution)!